CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

-Our work has a similarity with the first work, in the way that the CI of every filter is computed based on the prediction probability, assuming the same idea that the prediction probability could decrease remarkably in the absence of robust features, and thus, our results agree with the same assumption that natural images should be predicted with high probability near the decision boundary.
-This is especially evident with FGSM non-target attack, where all perturbed images have been predicted with very low probabilities.
-However, while they decide on the decision boundary by considering the number of gradient steps required for changing the label of an input image, we identify the degree of robustness presented in terms of CI, by observing the change on the prediction probability.
+Our approach also shares a conceptual similarity with \cite{Tao_Turning} in how CI values are computed.
+Specifically, the counterfactual information (CI) of each filter is derived based on changes in the model's prediction probability, under the same underlying assumption that the absence of robust features leads to a significant drop in prediction confidence.
+This supports the broader idea that natural images should be classified with high confidence when near the decision boundary.
+This trend is especially evident in the case of FGSM non-targeted attacks, where all perturbed images exhibit notably low prediction probabilities.

-As defending strategy, our line of work is stacked mainly with other works \cite{Weilin_Squeez,Prakash_transf,Feinman,Feinman} that try to detect whether or not the input images have been perturbed.
-However, in contrast to existing works, which detect usually anomalies in the perturbed input images, we focus on the side of the activations induced by CNN architectures.
+However, our methodology differs in how robustness is quantified.
+While the referenced work defines the decision boundary in terms of the number of gradient steps required to alter a prediction, we instead measure robustness through CI values, by directly observing the change in prediction probability when individual filters are intervened upon.
+This provides a more granular, feature-level view of robustness that does not require iterative modification of the input.

 In terms of statistical analysis, our work has many similarities with \cite{Roth_Stat,Xin_Stat,Grosse,Feinman}.
 Roth et al. \cite{Roth_Stat} tend to measure how features and log-odds change under noise, assuming that: if inputs are adversarially perturbed, the variation in noise-induced features may tend to have a characteristic direction, in contrast, with natural input images, it should not have any specific direction.
 Our approach, which shares similarities with this work, can even be visually captured statistically.
 This is achieved by plotting the distribution of CI values for each input image, revealing a significant variation with adversarial inputs, particularly with FGSM attacks.
-In the contrary, natural images have such a normal distribution, especially compared to the prototype image (See Figure ~\ref{fig:Histograms}).
-While in their work, they measure expected log-odds of gradients at test-time and adding noise as well.
-In CausAdv, we need to perform causal learning at test time as well, however we do not need to alter the input image at all.
+While their work measures expected log-odds of gradients at test-time and adding noise as well, CausAdv performs causal learning at test time as well, without any need to alter the input image.